-Operating a retirement system on a paygo basis may be conceptually simple, but can be very difficult in practice when the plan sponsor's current funds and ability to rely on reserves are limited.

-While the valuation of PRGERS liabilities for financial reporting purposes is conducted on an annual basis in arrears, statutory contributions and benefit payments vary continuously and respond instantaneously to emerging events.
+Operating a retirement system on a paygo basis may be conceptually simple, but can be very difficult in practice when reserves are limited or non-existent.
+While the valuation of liabilities for financial reporting purposes is conducted on an annual basis in arrears, benefit payments vary continuously and respond instantaneously to emerging events.
+There are also administrative expenses incurred continuously, and very significant Pension Obligation Bond debt service.